brianglass/anastasis/files/december.md

 **The same.**

 These three prophets are of the number of the twelve Minor Prophets, and each of their prophecies is divided into three chapters.
 Naum was an Elkesite by origin, of the tribe of Symeon, seventh in order.
 He prophesied in the reign of Ezekias, after the overthrow of Samaria in 721 BC.
 Avvakoum, whose name is also spelt Avakoum and Amvakoum, is eighth in order, his country and tribe are unclear from holy Scripture.
 He prophesied in the times of Joachim, who is also called Jechonias, before the migration of the people to Babylon in 599 BC.
-The fourth Canticle of Matins is the work of Avvakoum: Â‘Lord, I heard your voice and was afraidÂ’.
+The fourth Canticle of Matins is the work of Avvakoum: ‘Lord, I heard your voice and was afraid’.
 Sophonias, the ninth in order, was son of Chusi, of the tribe of Levi, or according to some a second cousin of king Ezekias.
 He prophesied in the days of Josias, who reigned from 641-610 BC.

 <span style="letter-spacing:-.1pt"> 4.
 Of the holy Great Martyr Barbara; and of our venerable Father John of Damascus.</span>

 Barbara was from Nikomedia in the time of Maximianos, daughter of an idolater named<span style="mso-spacerun: yes">  </span>Dioskoros, who tortured her inhumanly because of her faith in Christ and finally beheaded her with his own hands in the year 290.

 John was from Damascus in Syria, the son of wealthy and devout parents.
 He was brought up with Kosmas (October 14th), who had been adopted by his own father, Sergios, and with him had become a disciple of a monk also called Kosmas, who had been taken prisoner by some Arabs from Italy, but ransomed by his father.
 He became a great philosopher and the beacon of his age.
 He was honoured by the Caliphs (the descendants of Mohammed) with the rank of counsellor, but he soon abandoned this and took the monastic habit in the monastery of St<span style="mso-spacerun: yes">  </span>Savvas, where he was ordained priest.
 He struggled bravely through his writings against the iconoclasts, Leo the Isaurian and his son Constantine Copronymous.
-He was surnamed,<span style="mso-spacerun: yes">  </span>Chrysorroas \[Â‘Gold-flowingÂ’\]because of the skill and eloquence of his words, being given the same title as the name of the river which flows by Damascus.
+He was surnamed,<span style="mso-spacerun: yes">  </span>Chrysorroas \[‘Gold-flowing’\]because of the skill and eloquence of his words, being given the same title as the name of the river which flows by Damascus.
 He was the originator of systematic and the father of scholastic theology, by his accurate setting out of the orthodox faith.
 He lived altogether for eighty four years and died in peace in 760.
 Among his theological writings, his verse and prose hymns and his honey-sweet songs adorn the Church of Christ.

 **Apolytikia: of the Martyr.
 Tone 4.**

 <span style="letter-spacing:-.1pt"> Let us honour holy Barbara; for she smashed the snares of the foe; and like a sparrow the all-honoured one was delivered from them by the help and weaponry of the Cross.</span>

 **Of the Ascetic.
 Tone 8.
-OrthodoxyÂ’s guide. \[Common\]**
+Orthodoxy’s guide. \[Common\]**

-<span style="letter-spacing:-.1pt"> OrthodoxyÂ’s guide, teacher of piety and reverence, beacon of the world, fair ornament of monks, inspired by God, O wise John, by your teaching you have enlightened all, O harp of the Spirit; intercede with Christ God that our souls may be saved.</span>
+<span style="letter-spacing:-.1pt"> Orthodoxy’s guide, teacher of piety and reverence, beacon of the world, fair ornament of monks, inspired by God, O wise John, by your teaching you have enlightened all, O harp of the Spirit; intercede with Christ God that our souls may be saved.</span>

 **Kontakia: of the Martyr.
 Tone 4.
 Lifted up on the Cross.**